featherbear/UNSW-COMP2511/README.md

 ## Setting up Eclipse on Lab Machines and importing the HelloWorld.java

+While we can compile and execute Java via the command line, it is generally easier to work with Java in an Integrated Development Environment (IDE).
+In this course, we will be using Eclipse for this purpose.
+These steps assume you're using a lab machine, but using your own computer.

-From a terminal, execute **eclipse**: this should start up a version of eclipse in a new window
+From a terminal, execute **eclipse**: this should start up a version of Eclipse in a new window

 1. Follow the prompts, and set up a workspace directory for eclipse in your home (or sub-) directory
-2. Follow any recommended instructions concerning the Scala IDE plugin
+2. If asked, you do not need to enable anything related to the Scala IDE plugin
 3. If you see a welcome screen, close it to reveal a Java perspective
-4. Your repository for this lab has already been setup as an eclipse project, so you can just import it directly.
+4. Your repository for this lab has already been setup as an Eclipse project, so you can just import it directly.
 To do so, go to **File** > **Import...**.
 In the list that comes up, under **General** select **Existing Projects into Workspace** and click next.
-On the subsequent screen, click browse at the top right and select the `lab01` directory.
+On the subsequent screen, click browse at the top right and select the `19T3-cs2511-lab01` directory.
-5. In the Package Explorer (panel on the left), locate the `lab01` project and click on it.
+5. In the Package Explorer (panel on the left), locate the `19T3-cs2511-lab01` project and click on it.
 You should see a folder named `src` and the file `HelloWorld.java`.
 Because `HelloWorld.java` isn't inside the `src` directory, eclipse doesn't try to compile it.
 Drag it into the `src` directory.
 6. Open `HelloWorld.java` by double clicking on it.
 7. Run this programs in Eclipse via **Run** > **Run As ...** > **Java Application** or hit the Play button after setting up a Run Configuration
 8. Look at the **Console** to see the output (or at the **Problems** tab for any bugs)